Winter Hiking in Austria

 • Hiking map

-Walk economically, rhythmically and slowly.
-Especially in deep snow, you can get tired quickly at a higher pace.
+Walk at a slow pace.
+In deep snow especially, you can get tired quickly at a higher pace.
 Basic rule: If you sweat or can't talk because you are short of breath, you're going too fast.

 Only use marked trails!
-If you move away from them, you disturb the flora and fauna.
+If you move away from them, you disturb the wildlife.

 Discover the Best of Austria